uncefact/vckit/website/versioned_docs/version-1.0.0-beta/overview/roadmap.md

 This roadmap outlines our planned trajectory for vc-kit, with a focus on delivering robust features, improving interoperability, enhancing user experience, and expanding adoption.
 We are committed to continually iterating and refining vc-kit to meet the evolving needs of organizations involved in cross-border trade and the verifiable credentials landscape.

-Please note that the roadmap is provided for informational purposes only and does not represent a binding commitment.
-We appreciate your feedback and encourage you to actively engage with us as we progress through these phases, building a stronger ver
+> Please note that the roadmap is provided for informational purposes only and does not represent a binding commitment.
+We appreciate your feedback and encourage you to actively engage with us as we progress through this phase.